canonical/mir/doc/getting_and_using_mir.md

 application to use.
 You can use miral-xrun both from a command-line outside the miral-shell or, for example, from the terminal running in the shell.

+_miral-xrun has an option "-Xwayland" to use the Xwayland server instead of Xmir.
+This can be useful when the latter is not available._

 ### Options when running the Mir example shell

 #### Script Options